ValentineKornel/CloudStorageApplication/README.md

-Coud storage using Spring Boot for back-end and Thymeleaf for fron-end
+Coud storage using Spring Boot for back-end and Thymeleaf for fron-end.